 NGC Certifies Unique GOLD Belgium Franc Obverse Die Trial (1904 Design Overstruck on 1903 Design)

 Many renowned numismatists specializing in world gold coins describe the surface as a matte finish.
 It has the gold color and granular finish typical of gold coins struck in matte proof or matte specimen.
+This is a discovery piece and the only known Belgium gold die trial of the 1904 design overstruck on the 1903 design.
 This is an exciting and unique numismatic rarity appealing to collectors of gold strikings, patterns, die trials and mint errors.

 Below is an example of the 1903 obverse (French text) and the 1904 obverse (Dutch text) both struck in silver: